martaluc/CorePeel_activeSubnetwork/README.md

 # Core&Peel_activeSubnetwork
-This repository was made with the intent to get reproducible the results of  “Finding disease modules for cancer and COVID-19 in gene co-expression networks with the Core&Peel method”.
+This repository was made with the intent to ensure reproducibility of the results of  “Finding disease modules for cancer and COVID-19 in gene co-expression networks with the Core&Peel method”.

 This repository contains: